Northern Sotho: Consonants

 Other consonant sounds include fricative-combinations //pʃʼ pʃʰ fʃ βʒ// and //psʼ psʰ fs//.

 Within nasal consonant compounds, the first nasal consonant sound is recognized as syllabic.
 Words such as nthuše "help me", are pronounced as /[n̩tʰuʃe]/. /n/ can also be pronounced as //ŋ// following a velar consonant.

-Urban varieties of Northern Sotho, such as Pretoria Sotho (actually a derivative of Tswana), have acquired clicks in an ongoing process of such sounds spreading from Nguni languages.
+Urban varieties of Northern Sotho, such as Pretoria Sotho (actually a derivative of Tswana, and Pedi), have acquired clicks in an ongoing process of such sounds spreading from Nguni languages.

 Tones

 Like most other Niger–Congo languages, Sesotho is a tonal language, spoken with two basic tones, high (H) and low (L).

 Vocabulary

 Some examples of Northern Sotho words and phrases: